Contract Cost Data To Keep An Eye On As We Approach Year End

 You definitely want to keep an eye on your indirect rate variance through year end.

-In the coming months, you’ll want to build a detailed budget as the basis for establishing your provisional billing rates for 2019 and planning for future growth.
+In the coming months, you’ll want to build a detailed budget as the basis for establishing your provisional billing rates for 2022 and planning for future growth.
 Did you just win a new contract?
-Will you be expanding facilities and staff halfway through the year?
+Will you be expanding facilities and staff during the year?
 Are the costs of rent and health care benefits rising?

 In budgeting, management must make reasonable assumptions regarding the business to be performed.
 ICAT Advanced Edition gives Government Contractors a detailed budget capability with which to test “what if” scenarios for the new year and support a Provisional Indirect Rate Proposal.
 Management can toggle cost proposal data in/out of provisional indirect rate calculations, to show the impact that winning new work will have on the indirect rates.